loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-left-join-stream-stream/README.md

-# Kafka Streams Join Stream Stream
+# Kafka Streams Left Join Stream Stream

 This module shows:
-- Kafka Streams API: `join()` between KStream and KStream, `selectKey()`, `peek()`
+- Kafka Streams API: `leftJoin()` between KStream and KStream, `selectKey()`, `peek()`
 - sliding time windows in join operations (join windows)
 - unit tests with Topology Test Driver

 This module does:
 - stream <String,KafkaPerson> records from topics named PERSON_TOPIC and PERSON_TOPIC_TWO
-- join records matching by last name within a 2 minutes time window and a 30s grace period for delayed records
+- join records matching by last name within a 5 minutes before and 2 minutes after time window, and a 30s grace period for delayed records
-- Build a new KafkaJoinPersons object that holds both persons
+- build a new KafkaJoinPersons object that holds both persons
-- write the result into a new topic named PERSON_JOIN_STREAM_STREAM_TOPIC
+- write the result into a new topic named PERSON_LEFT_JOIN_STREAM_STREAM_TOPIC

 ![topology.png](topology.png)